 A recent study published by the American Psychological Association reported that 93% of employees who feel “valued” are “motivated to do their best at work.”
 88% indicated they feel more “engaged.”
 Speaking of retention, only 21% of those polled in the study said they planned to look for a job elsewhere.
 Empathetic leadership is all about going the extra mile for your employees.
 Furthermore, The National Alliance of Mental Health California cites a “study conducted by Virginia Commonwealth University [that] showed thankfulness predicted a significantly lower risk of major depression, generalized anxiety disorder, phobia, nicotine dependence, alcohol dependence, and drug abuse.
 When management promotes thankfulness and gratitude in their workplace culture, the “ripple effect” mentioned earlier can potentially improve how your employees deal with stress and pressure situations.

-If you want to learn more about how you can better succeed through empathetic business leadership, contact me or visit www.marklewisllc.com.
+To learn more about how you can better succeed through empathetic business leadership, contact me or visit www.marklewisllc.com.